-Okay, now let’s begin to examine what the Bible teaches about Jesus’ death and resurrection from the dead.
+Okay, now let’s begin to examine what the Bible teaches about Jesus’ death and subsequent resurrection from death.
 To do so, we’re going to examine in detail the last few chapters of each of the 4 Gospels: Matthew, Mark, Luke, and John.
 But before we do that we have to go back quite a few centuries and examine the roots of some teaching about the Passover found in the Old Testament.

 Annual Passover Celebration